Datasets and data catalogs

 Data catalogs

-Metadata is published in two different forms: as a dataset index file, or as a data catalog.
-Catalogs combine the metadata for multiple datasets into one file, with metadata for each dataset included in an array named datasets.
+Metadata is published in two forms: as a standalone dataset index file, or as a data catalog.
+A catalog combines the metadata for multiple datasets into one document, with per-dataset metadata contained in a top-level datasets array.

 Dataset metadata